bennorichters/bnoggles/README.md

 # Bnoggles

-A word game for iOS and Android based on the traditional [Boggle](https://en.wikipedia.org/wiki/Boggle) game.
+A word game for iOS and Android.
 This project is based on the [Flutter](https://flutter.io/) application development SDK.

 ## Status